leovcunha/CS_learning_projects/PuzzleSolver_algsPrinceton/README.md

 * __GeneralizedSuffixTree extends UkkonenSuffixTree__
   methods: setSuffixEnds()
-  for a string containing many words separate each word in a separate branch.
+  for a string containing many words separate each word in the same suffix tree.
 I used this to separate each diagonal, horizontal and vertical charArray.

 * __WordSearcher__
   methods: setSuffixEnds()